mbhuddleston/Mbhuddleston.github.io/_posts/2014-05-15-jekyll-prose-io.md

 Then I found Jekyll, a true gem written in Ruby.
 I never took Ruby lessons, yet the code base which contained 16K LoC was easier to understand, and the usage was much more easier.
 I had to install Ruby, the corresponding Ruby DevKit and Jekyll locally on my machine to get my site up and running.
 Also, I could only publish from my machine only as that was the only machine had all the tools installed to compile a Jekyll site.

 This mode of workflow meant I was never truly mobile when it came to blogging.
-I always have
+I always have.

+THIS IS THE ORIGINAL POST I USED TO COPY THIS SITE PER HIS ALLOWANCE.
+Thank you Hossain Mohd.
+Faysal.